Ketna20/MyPortfolioWebsite/README.md

 # Portfolio

 This is my Portfolio website.
-I am planning to have all my technical certifcates, work experiences, blogs and services on this website.
+I am planning to have all my technical certificates, work experiences, blogs and services on this website.